Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Thank you!"
 Xiù answered for all of them.
 "And thanks for having us!"

 The applause died down as Lawrence settled into his own seat.
-"So… wow.
+"So... wow.
 I mean, I have some fairly big names on this show, but I don’t know if you guys know just how huge you really are?"

 Xiù looked to the other two for that one, and Dan awarded her another point.
 Letting her do *all* the talking would have been counterproductive and awkward.

 "We’ve been kinda isolated," Julian said.
 "And busy."

 "I bet!
-Months in training then Mars, and… I mean, I had chills," Lawrence told Xiù. *"‘From Mars to the Stars,’* I mean, they’re simple words but you made them beautiful."
+Months in training then Mars, and...
+I mean, I had chills," Lawrence told Xiù. *"‘From Mars to the Stars,’* I mean, they’re simple words but you made them beautiful."

-"Oh, I lost *so* many hours of sleep coming up with them…" Xiù confided.
-"I was just like, *‘don’t worry about it, you’ll be fine…’* but… thank you."
+"Oh, I lost *so* many hours of sleep coming up with them..."
+Xiù confided.
+"I was just like, *‘don’t worry about it, you’ll be fine...’* but... thank you."

-"Well, Armstrong choked on his lines, of course…" Lawrence pointed out.
+"Well, Armstrong choked on his lines, of course..."
+Lawrence pointed out.

 The trio looked at each other.
-"I mean…" Allison chimed in.
+"I mean..."
+Allison chimed in.
 "The thing is, we really don’t like being compared to the Apollo crews.
 They were legends for us, growing up, you know?
 Our parents were kids when that happened, and it just feels *wrong* to us when people talk about us like we’re in the same league."

 Humility.
 And apparently genuine humility, too. *Damn,* these three were good.

 "How are you *not?"* Lawrence asked.
 "You’ve explored alien planets, and you worked damn hard to do it.
 You might not like it, but you *are."*

-"It just feels… I mean, maybe it’s the danger of hero worship," Julian suggested.
+"It just feels...
+I mean, maybe it’s the danger of hero worship," Julian suggested.
 "I guess they were just Neil, Buzz and Michael to each other.
-But… we didn’t train for *nearly* as long or work *nearly* as hard as they did.
-We had a more advanced ship, more advanced gear, artificial gravity…"
+But... we didn’t train for *nearly* as long or work *nearly* as hard as they did.
+We had a more advanced ship, more advanced gear, artificial gravity..."

 "So you think you had it easier?"